ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/the_big_picture.rst

 ****************

-ExpressionEngine simplifies the process of managing your site while giving you more creative possibilities.
+ExpressionEngine simplifies the process of managing your site while giving your designers complete creative control.
 You can simply add your content in the EE Control Panel and the system will automatically format it based on your template designs.
 And since ExpressionEngine is managed using your web browser, you can update your